poppy-project/poppy-docs/README.md

 ### Simple changes

-For simple changes like typo corrections you can use the Github online editor:
+For simple changes like typo corrections you can use the GitHub online editor:

-1. Open your local fork page on Github,
+1. Open your local fork page on GitHub,
 1. Go to *README.md* file in any chapter,
 1. Press the *Edit* icon (pen).